paugier/mercurial-jupyterbook/book/advanced-concepts/concepts.md

 After a commit, Mercurial will update the parents of the working directory, so that the first parent is the ID of the new changeset, and the second is the null ID.
-This is shown in {ref}`fig-concepts-wdir-after-commit`.
+This is shown in {numref}`fig-concepts-wdir-after-commit`.
 Mercurial doesn't touch any of the files in the working directory when you commit; it just modifies the dirstate to note its new parents.